Masque (comics): Fictional character biography

 By this point, Masque is now training the Morlocks to become his own personal army and starts talking about staging raids against the people on the surface.
 The war talk frightens the Morlock Feral, who flees the tunnels and seeks sanctuary with the New Mutants.
-Cable accepts her onto his team and when Masque comes calling to collect her, Cable kills Masque's bodyguard and given the warning that if he attacks Cable and his friends again, Cable will kill Masque.
+Cable accepts her onto his team and when Masque comes with Brute and Hump calling to collect her, Cable kills Brute and given the warning that if he attacks Cable and his friends again, Cable will kill Masque.
+This causes Masque and Hump to take their leave.

-Feeling humiliated by Cable, Masque and Feral's sister Thornn ally with Toad's Brotherhood of Evil Mutants and launch an attack against Cable and the New Mutants (now called X-Force).
+Feeling humiliated by Cable, Masque and Feral's sister Thornn ally with Toad's Brotherhood of Mutants and launch an attack against Cable and the New Mutants (now called X-Force).
 The battle does not go well for Masque, as Shatterstar kills him with one of his swords.
-Prior to his death, Cable vows to decapitate Masque and carry his head on a pike into the Morlock tunnels as a warning to his people.
-Instead, Cable opts to take Masque's robe and mark into the tunnels with it as a proclamation that Masque was dead.
+Prior to Masque's death, Cable vowed to decapitate him and carry his head on a pike into the Morlock tunnels as a warning to his people.
+Instead, Cable opts to take Masque's robe and march into the tunnels with it as a proclamation that Masque was dead.

-Masque would be presumed dead for quite some time, until the events of X-Treme X-Men.
-It is not said how Masque survived or faked his death, but both Storm and Callisto (whom Masque has enslaved by use of his powers and physical abuse) are not shocked to see him alive, nor are they shocked that he now possessed a new non-disfigured female form.
-Masque had gotten involved in the underground mutant gladiator circuit and had once again ensnarled Callisto, this time both enslaving her and giving her tentacle arms ala Jean Grey.
-After Callisto defeated Storm, Storm became Masque's slave though Storm and Callisto began plotting their rebellion against Masque.
-Ultimately, the two defeated the villain and Masque was last seen having his face mutilated by Callisto in retaliation for what was done to her by Masque.
+Masque resurfaces in the series X-Treme X-Men.
+It is not said how Masque survived or faked his death, but both Storm and Callisto are not shocked to see him alive, nor are they shocked that he now possesses a new non-disfigured female form.
+Masque had gotten involved in the underground mutant gladiator circuit and had once again ensnarled Callisto, this time both enslaving her and giving her tentacle arms.
+Masque has his face mutilated by Callisto in retaliation for his actions.

-Masque reappears, leading a band of Morlocks (including Erg, Litterbug, Skids, and Bliss) in search of Magneto, hoping to inform him of a prophecy that says mutants may yet come to rule the world.
-However, their interpretation of the prophecy is contradicted by the now powerless prophetess who wrote the book they seek to give Magneto.
-As Caliban is protecting the woman's location, Masque kidnaps Leech to exploit his power-negating abilities.
-During the following fight, Masque's ability to warp his body is revealed, as he briefly tricks the X-Men into thinking he is Leech before being defeated.

 Masque later appears as a member of the Utopians alongside Elixir, Karma, Madison Jeffries, Random, and Tabitha Smith.
 During the Krakoan Age, Masque becomes a resident of Krakoa and uses his powers to perform plastic surgery.

+During the Krakoan Age, Masque and some of the Morlocks relocate to Lowtown, Madripoor, where they get into a fight with the Reavers.